Merzasphor/MWSE/docs/source/types/tes3mobileCreature.md

 ### `canJumpMidair`

 *Read-only*.
 If `true`, the actor is currently able to jump midair.
-This is equal to checking if the actor is not dead, knocked down, stunned, paralyzed, swimming or flying.
+This is equal to checking if the actor is not dead, knocked down, knocked out, paralyzed, swimming or flying.
 For more information on midair jumping see [`tes3mobileActor:doJump()`](https://mwse.github.io/MWSE/types/tes3mobileActor/#dojump).

 **Returns**: